COVID-19 Admissions Information

 Will you accept online prerequisite courses?

-All prerequisite courses that were transitioned to an online format in the spring 2020 semester, winter 2020 quarter and summer 2020 academic terms will be applied towards the education requirements for all TMDSAS member institutions which includes Long SOM.
+All prerequisite courses that were transitioned to an online format in the spring 2020 (including winter 2020 quarter term), summer 2020, and the fall 2020 academic terms will be applied towards the education requirements for all TMDSAS member institutions which includes Long SOM.
 If these prerequisites were taken without a grade, the Admissions Committee will be looking at other coursework for strength in the sciences.
 Pass, satisfactory, credit or any assigned grade that indicates satisfactory knowledge of the content of the course will be accepted for coursework taken during the pandemic.

 What will you do about Interviews?